When Not To Be on a Ketogenic Diet

 The best way to add back carbs is to boost them up in the evening.
 The reason for this is that keeping your carbs low throughout the day is the best way to keep your blood sugar stable and prevent cravings.
 Once you begin eating carbs during the day, you will notice a much greater degree of hunger throughout the day.

 Additionally, we naturally have higher cortisol in the morning and cortisol helps to increase blood sugar.
 At night, cortisol should naturally drop while melatonin rises so we can sleep well.
-If our blood sugar is too low and we don’t have enough stored sugar (glycogen) in our muscles and liver than our body may perceive a time of famine and drive up stress hormones and blood sugar.
+If our blood sugar is too low and we don’t have enough stored sugar (glycogen) in our muscles and then our body may perceive a time of famine and drive up stress hormones and blood sugar.

 Taking in carbs in the evening helps to keep stress hormones down and also provides sugar to refuel the muscle and liver glycogen stores.
 This is called carb backloading and you can read more about it here.
 When the body has full glycogen stores, it is much less likely to perceive a time of famine.